Heavy Metal expands creator-owned imprint with new editor

 Promotions at Heavy Metal

-Heavy Metal's chief sales officer Kris Longo is adding "associate publisher" to his title, working alongside Heavy Metal publisher David Irwin and executive editor Joseph Illidge.
+Heavy Metal's chief sales officer Kris Longo is adding "associate publisher" to his title, working alongside Heavy Metal publisher David Erwin and executive editor Joseph Illidge.

 "Heavy Metal was a fundamental part of my youth, and even two years into my tenure with the company, it's still hard to believe that I get to wake up every day and leave a small fingerprint on this massive, overwhelming legacy," said Longo.
 "Assuming the responsibilities of Associate Publisher is a true honor.
 This almost makes up for all the dog-eared copies of the magazine I had confiscated by my middle school teachers.
 Almost."